Celinde Schoenmaker: Musical theatre

 Schoenmaker moved to London after being cast in the role of Fantine for her West End debut on 14 January 2013 in Les Misérables, replacing Sierra Boggess.
 On 7 September 2015, Schoenmaker returned to West End in Andrew Lloyd Webber's The Phantom of the Opera as the female lead of Christine Daaé.
 On 27 September 2016, Schoenmaker performed with Ben Forster in the show's 30th anniversary performance.
 In 2016, she astonished shoppers in Covent Garden by supporting a local busker (Steven Barry) by singing "All I Ask of You" with him.
 Schoenmaker was cast as Jenny Lind in the 2017 off-West End production of Barnum which opened on 5 December at the Menier Chocolate Factory.

-In 2019 Schoenmaker played the role of Franca Naccarelli in Light in the Piazza at Royal Festival Hall, London, and at Dorothy Chandler Pavilion for Los Angeles Opera, a production lead by Renée Fleming.
+In 2019 Schoenmaker played the role of Franca Naccarelli in Light in the Piazza at Royal Festival Hall, London, and at Dorothy Chandler Pavilion for Los Angeles Opera, a production led by Renée Fleming.
 In 2020 she performed the two-hander Marry Me A Little in Cirencester, England.
 She has appeared in concerts of Camelot as Nimue, Jesus Christ Superstar as Mary, Doctor Zhivago as Lara, and as Christine in 2023 at Theatre Royal, Drury Lane in Love Never Dies opposite Norm Lewis.
 She starred in London's Bridge Theatre revival of Guys and Dolls as Sarah Brown.
-Schoenmaker was the headline act for the 2025 Bravo Cruise of Performing Arts.
+Schoenmaker was the headline act for the 2025 Bravo Cruise of Performing Arts and appeared at the 2026 BBC Proms in the Celebrating Disney: The Music of Menken prom.
+She’s set to reprise her Love Never Dies performance for an additional West End concert run in October 2026.